+Select the Fix rotational camera shake option if the clip has segments where the camera rotates from side to side.
 Select the Enhanced stabilizer option to improve the output quality of some video clips.
 Using this feature requires more computing power, so it is recommended that you switch to non-real time preview or render a preview for the applied range.